-- 1. NN Bank mortgage portfolio - 2.
-Total outstanding consumer credit volume (EUR 10.7bn) is 1.4% of total outstanding residential mortgage loan volume (EUR 776bn) in the Netherlands (CBS Statline, DNB, 3Q21) - Increase in delinquencies > 90 days is mainly a result of the implementation of the new regulatory guidelines on the definition of default as per 1 January 2021 whereby the counting of months past due is adjusted
+- 2. Total outstanding consumer credit volume (EUR 10.7bn) is 1.4% of total outstanding residential mortgage loan volume (EUR 776bn) in the Netherlands (CBS Statline, DNB, 3Q21) - 3.
+Increase in delinquencies > 90 days is mainly a result of the implementation of the new regulatory guidelines on the definition of default as per 1 January 2021 whereby the counting of months past due is adjusted